agilajah/agilajah.github.io/_posts/2018-09-11-random-ml-5-understanding-alphagozero-1.md

 Anyway, this problem would be easier if we knew the expected value of each slot machine.
 We just have to choose a machine with the highest reward at each time.
 Unfortunately, slot machines don't work that way.
 (I know right! the same with life).
 So we need to estimate the unknown payout from each machine on our own.
 The key idea is to develop a strategy, which results in the arm with the highest reward probability to be played such that the total reward obtained is maximized.

-We called the algorithms whose goals are to produce a 'rule' of selecting a sequence of options that balance exploration and exploitation as **bandit algorithms**.
+The algorithms whose goals are to produce a 'rule' of selecting a sequence of options that balance exploration and exploitation is called the **bandit algorithms**.
 They have now been studied for nearly a century and can be used for configuring web interfaces, dynamic pricing, ad placement, or even clinical trial design.
 Moreover, believe it or not, (you should though) bandit algorithms are important components of how Monte Carlo Tree Search (MCTS), a key aspect of AlphaGoZero, was originally formalized.

 ## Let's do some formalism.